BCSC 151: Syllabus

 Course Description

 Welcome!
 This course will give you a taste of the fascinating field of Sensation & Perception (sometimes shortened to “Perception”), which is the oldest scientific enterprise in psychology.
 Perception has captured the interests of philosophers and physicists for centuries and continues to dominate the attention of researchers in neighboring fields including biology, computer science, philosophy, and neuroscience.
 So, what exactly is sensation and perception?
-We will discuss this more in the lecture, but generally “sensation” often refers to the processing of basic signals coming from the world (light, heat, pressure, sounds, smells, tastes) and “perception” refers to the interpretation attributed to these signals, but in reality the distinction between the two is not precise.
-“Action” is part of the course title simply because what we sense and perceive and critically informs how we behave, and vice versa.
+We will discuss this more in the lecture, but generally “sensation” refers to the processing of basic signals coming from the world (light, heat, pressure, sounds, smells, tastes) and “perception” refers to the interpretation attributed to these signals, but the distinction between the two is not precise.
+“Action” is part of the course title simply because what we sense and perceive critically informs how we behave and vice versa.

 There are a few reasons why we should all care deeply about perception.
 One is that our sense experiences dominate every waking moment of our lives, from the time we wake up to the time we go to bed.
 By understanding how our sense organs work, how they deliver information to the brain, and how that information is processed, we can have a better understanding of our own behavior and experience as well as that of the humans (and animals!) around us.
 Relatedly, the sense organs provide the primary link by which our minds connect to the world.
 A large portion of what we will ever know derives completely from at least one of our senses.
 If we want to understand the nature and extent of this knowledge, it behooves us to investigate the exquisite machinery that makes it all possible.
-Here’s a fact that will surprise you: Over 50% of your entire cerebral cortex is resides in the primary sensory areas, with 30% devoted to vision alone!
+Here’s a fact that will surprise you: Over 50% of your entire cerebral cortex is resides in sensory areas, with 30% devoted to vision alone!

 Intellectual excitement aside, there are also practical reasons to study perception.
 Analyzing perception allows us to imagine and build artificial systems, such as virtual reality systems.
 Investigating the neural hardware of perception helps us to understand and treat injuries and disorders.
 Perception issues arise in many facets of life, such as in the design of highways, motion pictures, and smartphones, to name only a few.